-From worlds of make-believe to daydream; human beings have used storytelling for dealing with conflict or fantasize about a life without conflict.
-Whether in our dreams or in texts, we respond to stories as though we were actually experiencing the events.
-This allows us to live vicariously through a situation, without actually confronting any danger.
+From worlds of make-believe to daydream, humans have used storytelling for dealing with conflict or fantasize about a life without conflict. .
+Stories allow us to live vicariously through a situation, without actually confronting any danger.

 Children and adults need more than just the basic means for survival.
-They need opportunities to develop a sense of personal significance and fulfillment.
-We all need to able to explore and respond to the world around us, to discover and express cultural and social values on numerous levels, and to assert and shape our own voices.
+They need opportunities to develop a sense of personal significance and fulfillment and assert and shape their voices.